 The same applies to yellow fever as well, although you may be asked to prove that you have received this vaccine upon arrival, so keep your immunization record up to date.
 With iVisa.com you can receive the best advice to plan your trip to Albania.

-What are the documents required to apply?
+What are the details required to complete the application process?

-- Second Pay the processing fee after checking your answers are right one last time.
+- Second: Pay the processing fee after checking your answers are right one last time.

 Is it safe to use iVisa.com?

-Where can I find more info?
+Where can I find more info on travel to Albania?